I had a P.E teacher in high school who was a real hard-ass.

 Fall short though and, well, you're a failure and why the hell did you even bother?

-Even if I managed to tiptoe over the broken dreams of other aspiring writers, I'd been convinced the pay wasn't worth it and that I wasn't good enough.
+Even if I managed to tiptoe around the broken dreams of other aspiring writers, I'd been convinced the pay wasn't worth it and that I wasn't good enough.
 Plus, I didn't see many bylines like mine back then.
 There were more Ben Clarks sitting at the top of the things I read than Braveen Kumars.

-Because of her, I chose 💯—and for probably the first time in my life, I fully committed to something:
+So for probably the first time in my life, I fully committed to something:

 By my own estimates (and other peoples') I thought I'd be writing shit no one would read for $30-something-thousand a year at 30 years old.